ryanbugden/Fit-Glyph-Cells/README.md

 Glyph cells will resize to be flush up against both sides of the font overview, but with minimal empty space below.

-> Note: Font Overview window’s width also slightly changes, because its width value can be a decimal while glyph cell size cannot.

 ## Ways to use

 ### Button